 Caused by you or another seller, deliberately or not, it doesn’t matter.
 Handle historical injustices by owning them

-Historical injustice is a past moral wrong committed by people, now dead, that has a lasting impact on the well-being of people in present day.
 In Kenya, we are more familiar with the term in relation to land issues.
-I was thus amused when I heard it used (quite aptly) in reference to past mistakes other sellers have committed, and now another seller finds are impeding his sales activities.
+I was thus amused when I heard it used (quite aptly) in reference to past mistakes other sellers have committed, and now an innocent seller finds are impeding his sales activities.

 Listen to the audio version of this post now or download (right click or click the ellipsis, the three dots) and listen later